Miguel Cabrera Preview, Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.
+- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.88).
+- The Twins have the fifth-ranked team ERA among all league pitching staffs (3.87).

-- Twins pitchers combine to allow 138 total home runs at a rate of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.